LHNCBC/lforms/form_definition.md

       * css - an array of valid CSS settings that could apply to an item. (limited supports).
       * colCSS - an array of valid CSS settings that could apply to its related column in a horizontal table.
-It only works when its parent item/section has a {"questionLayout": "horizontal"} value in the "displayControl".
+It only works when its parent item/section has a {"questionLayout": "horizontal"} value in its "displayControl".
       * questionLayout - the layout of the questions in the section.
 It works on items that are sections, i.e. they contain sub items.
 Supported values are:
         'vertical' (default), 'horizontal' and 'matrix'.